Ammar-sys/olx-avg-price/README.md

 # olx-avg-price

-a module to webscrape average product prize from https://www.olx.ba/ online webshop
+a script to webscrape average product prize from https://www.olx.ba/ online webshop to show

 # usage